Trivial Lawsuit

 younger.

+I haven't been given the opportunity to fail because she's done so well.
 So, and then I just, I feel like that there's even a rising Becky lifts all boats.

+Exactly.
 That's right.

 How did she not give you the opportunity to fail?
+Is she sending you children?
+I've always looked up to.

-So I felt felt like that it's like a very high standard and that I want to, you know, meet that standard, not just to make her happy, but also our parents happy because of the path that she's set.
+So I felt like that it's like a very high standard and that I want to, you know, meet that standard, not just to make her happy, but also our parents happy because of the path that she's set.

 Aspirational.